KevinSia/Documentation/StudentGuide.md

     - You must complete the _Core_ challenges to be able to proceed to the next Topic.

 ## Challenges
-- Clicking on *Start Challenge* will bring you to Challenge page that contains the following:
+- Clicking on *Start/View Challenge* will bring you to Challenge page that contains the following:
 ![challenge page](challenge-1.png)
   - An introductory **video**
   - **Description** of the Challenge